Alexander Aciman

 Alexander Aciman (born 1990) is an American writer and journalist.
 His work has appeared in Tablet Magazine, The New York Times, Vox, The New Republic, The New Yorker online, Time magazine, and The Paris Review online.
 He is a graduate of The University of Chicago, and when he was a freshman co-authored Twitterature: The World's Greatest Books in Twenty Tweets or Less, published by Penguin Classics.

 Early life

 Aciman is the son of writer André Aciman and Susan Wiviott, a non-profit executive.
 He has two brothers, Philip and Michael, who are twins.
-Aciman is a graduate of The University of Chicago.
+Aciman is a graduate of the University of Chicago.

 Personal life

-As of 2018, Aciman lives in New York.
+As of 2018, Aciman lived in New York City.
 He is fluent in French.